-In the latter type of environment, updraft parcels in the old KF scheme can ascend with very little dilution from the environment.
-Although the parameterized updrafts shed mass as they ascend, net entrainment is minimized so that mean updraft thermodynamic properties can remain nearly undiluted over a deep layer of ascent.
-As a result, the unmodified KF scheme has a tendency to allow deep convection to activate too easily when the environmental lapse rate is neutral to slightly unstable, convective inhibition (CIN) is small, and the deep layer RH is low.
-Furthermore, because the updraft sheds most of its mass and moisture well below the equilibrium level in this circumstance, total condensation and production of precipitation can be quite small.
+In the latter type of environment, updraft parcels in the old KF scheme can ascend with very little dilution from the environment because environmental air that initially mixes with the updraft is left behind in negatively buoyant mixtures.
+Net entrainment can be minimal, and mean updraft thermodynamic properties may remain nearly undiluted over a deep layer of ascent.
+As a result, the unmodified KF scheme has a tendency to allow deep convection to activate too easily when the environmental lapse rate is neutral to slightly unstable, convective inhibition (CIN) is small, and the deep layer relative humidity (RH) is low.
+Furthermore, because the updraft sheds most of its mass and moisture well below the equilibrium level in this circumstance, total condensation and production of precipitation can be very small.